flaraloza123/holberton-system_engineering-devops-1/0x07-networking_basics/README.md

 * Why IPv6 was created

 TCP/UDP
-What are the 2 mainly used data transfer protocols for IP (transfer level on the OSI schema) What is the main difference between TCP and UDP
+ * What are the 2 mainly used data transfer protocols for IP (transfer level on the OSI schema)
-What is a port
+ * What is the main difference between TCP and UDP
-Memorize SSH, HTTP and HTTPS port numbers
+ * What is a port
-What tool/protocol is often used to check if a device is connected to a network
+ * Memorize SSH, HTTP and HTTPS port numbers

-## Usage
+ * What tool/protocol is often used to check if a device is connected to a network

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+## Requirements

-* All files are linted with Shellcheck.
+* All files were created and compiled on Ubuntu 14.04.4 LTS.

----
+* All Bash scripts are linted with Shellcheck.

 ## Tasks